frejur/stroustrup-ppp-drills/chapter_08/exercise/e14/ch08e14_pass_by_const_val.md

 - Small size
 - Simple structure
 - Cheap copy operations
-- No dynamic memore allocation
+- No dynamic memory allocation
 - Immutable by nature
 - Identity is based solely on its value